TheIoTLearningInitiative/AmazonWebServicesIoT/lesson_2_explore_the_aws_console.md

 Access keys consist of an access key ID and secret access key, which are used to sign programmatic requests that you make to AWS.
 If you don't have access keys, you can create them by using the AWS Management Console.
 We recommend that you use IAM access keys instead of AWS root account access keys.
 IAM lets you securely control access to AWS services and resources in your AWS account.

-1.Choose your AWS user name.
+1. Choose your AWS user name.

 ![](10.jpg)

-2. Select the
+2. Select the Security Credentials Option.
-3.
+3. s
 3.Choose the Security Credentials tab and then choose Create Access Key.